microtrain/bootcamp/03-BashScripting/01-Basics.md

 ### Summary

-In this exercise you learned how
+In this exercise, you learned how
 * to create a basic shell script (Bash, Programming)
 * commit your code changes (Git)
 * apply semantic versioning (Git)